Start with WIC Today

 2. Attend your WIC appointment

 Your appointment includes a visit with a nutrition expert to answer any questions you may have about health, nutrition or breastfeeding.
-Due to COVID-19, WIC has modified procedures to keep you safe and virtual or phone counseling is available.
-WIC team members may call you before your appointment to provide nutrition counseling and check your eligibility before you come in.

 3. Get benefits and go shopping!